(Iso)spin from Isospin in Top-Down Holography: Conclusion

 \section{Conclusion}

 Motivated by the global-gauge symmetry mixing produced by the presence of non-Abelian hedgehog monopoles in 4D SU(2) gauge theories discussed in \cite{Jackiw:1976xx,Hasenfratz:1976gr}, in this paper we reviewed a particular SU(2) non-Abelian monopole configuration known as Meron gauge fields.
 We showed that for this configuration, the argument of \cite{Jackiw:1976xx,Hasenfratz:1976gr} applies, and also reviewed generalities of uplifts of this type of gauge fields using 3-spheres.
 At this level, the global-gauge symmetry mixing becomes a diagonal combination of the isometries of the 2-sphere where the non-Abelian monopole is valued, and the 3-sphere used to lift the configuration.
+We also find an additional Killing vector that generates a U(1) isometry.

 We studied two examples of Type II configurations that have the features described above.
 The first case, corresponds to a deformation of the 3D theory known as I-branes.
-The background corresponds to placing the theory on a 2-sphere with a Meron monopole, and it was obtained in \cite{Canfora:2021nca} at the level of gauged supergravity.
+The background corresponds to formulating the theory on a 2-sphere with a Meron monopole, and it was obtained in \cite{Canfora:2021nca} at the level of gauged supergravity.
 The background corresponds to a 2-dimensional black hole studied in \cite{Mann:1991ny,Lemos:1994fn,Witten:1991yr} and an 8-dimensional internal manifold, formed by a 2-sphere fibered over two 3-spheres by means of the Meron gauge field.
 For vanishing black hole mass the configuration is supersymmetric.
 We find that the Killing spinor is charged under the diagonal symmetry.
+In the supersymmetric limit, the metric is regular everywhere but the 10D dilaton is divergent in an asymptotic region.
+The origin of this singularity can be traced down to the fact that the configuration is constructed out of NS5-branes.